Ph.D. Advising and Mentorship

-- Meetings with your supervisor: are they regular, available when difficulties arise, is progress documented, and research directions agreed upon?
+- Meetings with your supervisor: Are they regular and available when difficulties arise?
+Is progress documented, and are research directions agreed upon?

-- Training: are you receiving research training to follow correctly experimental practice and complete records of procedures and results?
+- Training: Are you receiving research training to follow correct experimental practices, and do you have complete records of procedures and results?

 - If you take a leave or conduct research elsewhere, do you have adequate supervision?